- Two-Step Process

 - Addition of Applicability Date to the 2015 Rule

-- Navigable Waters Protection Rule (Step Two) - Revise - On April 21, 2020 the agencies published the Navigable Waters Protection Rule to define “waters of the United States.”
-This final rule will become effective on June 22, 2020 and will replace the Step One rule.
+- Step Two - Navigable Waters Protection Rule - Revise - On April 21, 2020, the agencies published the Navigable Waters Protection Rule in the Federal Register to provide a revised definition of “waters of the United States” under the Clean Water Act.
+This final rule replaced the Step One rule and became effective on June 22, 2020.
 Read the final Navigable Waters Protection Rule.

 In accordance with the Presidential directive in Executive Order 13778, on March 6, 2017, the U.S. Environmental Protection Agency and the Department of the Army announced their intention to review and rescind or revise the 2015 Clean Water Rule.